South Jordan, Utah: Government

 South Jordan has a six-member council form of government.
 The council, the city's legislative body, consists of five members and a mayor, each serving a four-year term.
 The council sets policy, and the city manager oversees day-to-day operations.
 As of 2022, the mayor is Dawn R. Ramsey.
-The city council meets the first and third Tuesdays of each month at 6:30 PM.
+The city council meets the first and third Tuesdays of each month at 6:30 pm.

 Utah is one of the country's most Republican states and South Jordan follows Utah's trend with only Republican state and federal elected officials.
 South Jordan is part of Utah's 4th congressional district of the United States House of Representatives.
 For the state government between 2023 and 2033, the city is part of Utah Senate's 17th district, and parts of the 39th, 44th, 45th, 46th and 48th districts in the Utah House of Representatives.

 Education

 South Jordan lies within Jordan School District.
-The district has seven elementary schools (Daybreak, Eastlake, Elk Meadows, Golden Fields, Jordan Ridge, Monte Vista, and South Jordan Elementaries), three middle schools (South Jordan and Elk Ridge, and Mountain Creek) and two high schools (Bingham High School and Herriman High School) serving the students of South Jordan.
+The district has eight elementary schools (Daybreak, Eastlake, Elk Meadows, Golden Fields, Jordan Ridge, Monte Vista, South Jordan and Welby Elementaries), three middle schools (South Jordan and Elk Ridge, and Mountain Creek) and two high schools (Bingham High School and Herriman High School) serving the students of South Jordan.
 In addition, there is Paradigm public charter high school, Early Light Academy and Hawthorne Academy public charter elementaries and two private schools (American Heritage and Stillwater Academy).

-Salt Lake Community College's Jordan Campus is located on the border of West Jordan and South Jordan.
-The Jordan Campus offers general education classes as well as all of the college's health science courses.
-Jordan School District's Applied Technology Center is also located on campus.
-Salt Lake Community College's Miller Campus is located in Sandy on the border with South Jordan and is home to the college's Automotive Training Center, Culinary Institute, Miller Business Resource Center for corporate training programs, and training facilities for the Utah Department of Public Safety.
 Roseman University of Health Sciences, a private university, houses schools of pharmacy, dentistry, and nursing.